- The 7 Types of Shelter for Survival

 - Install the poles and tie the tarp on each side.
 In using branch roofing, be sure to create and fix its beam.
 Tie it firmly so that it will not easily collapse if you place branches as roofing or anything.

 - The presence of mind and being calm are also some of the keys to surviving in the wilderness.
 Switch off your panic mode because this will not help you think clearly.
-In case of an accident, treat your accident first.
+In case of an accident, treat your accident first and then find a place to hunker down

 - Don’t consider mushrooms as food.
-It can be deadly.
+It can be deadly if you accidentally pick the wrong mushroom.
+Because of that it’s important to

-- Avoid dead trees in building shelter.
-It may collapse.
+- Avoid dead or rotten trees when building shelter.
+It may collapse and injure you further

 - Don’t fail to notice your surroundings when you are walking.
 Pay attention to every place you are going or settling.
 Be aware of the creatures you may encounter, like deadly or infectious bugs, snakes, and spiders.